 Our clinic continues to remain OPEN for face to face services and group sessions.

-For this to occur we ask that you strictly follow our current guidelines and procedures
+For this to occur we ask that our clients, their caregivers and our staff strictly follow our current guidelines and procedures:

-- Wall mounted hand sanitisers – We encourage you to use these and also adhere to normal handwashing and hygiene practices.
+- Updated: Wall mounted hand sanitisers – We encourage you to use these and also adhere to normal hand washing and hygiene practices.
+These practices are illustrated in all instructional posters near each hand sanitiser pump.
 Clients and clinicians will sanitise their hands on entry to their session and when leaving their session.

 - Our team members follow our Safe Environment Policy, which ensures that high levels of personal hygiene are maintained.
 This policy can be viewed on our website: https://hdspeechtherapy.com.au/clinic-safe-environment-policy/

 Further measures to minimise the potential impact at HDST include:

 - Disinfecting and wiping down of common surfaces and resources between client interactions

 - Daily disinfecting of common clinic surfaces including light switches and door handles